sfgz/cloudApiAdmin/README.md

 <p>
   <b>What</b>: Nextcloud remote user administration.
 </p><p>
-<b>How</b>: Unzip the file, copy to webspace and start in Browser with user »admin« and initial password »admin1«.
-See also  https://tools.sfgz.ch/cloudApiAdmin/?act=viewnotes&sec=installation
+<b>How</b>: Unzip the file, copy to webspace and start in Browser with user »admin« and initial password »admin1«
 <br />
   Change the password as first action!

+  For detailed install-informations see  https://tools.sfgz.ch/cloudApiAdmin/?act=viewnotes&sec=installation
 </p>

 <b>Hint</b>: